 Early Pontiac Homes

-The City of Pontiac was founded in the 1837.
-The earliest homes were, of course, simple one or two story log cabins or primitive wood frame homes.
+The City of Pontiac was founded in 1837.
+The earliest homes were, we assume, simple one or two story log cabins or primitive wood frame homes.
 All of those early structures have since been replaced.
 However, there are a number of historic homes still standing in Pontiac, many built before the turn of the 20th Century.
-Three of those homes are currently restored or in the restoration process under the aegis of the Livingston County Historical Society.
-Two of these homes are open to the public by appointment or on specified days during the year.
+Three of those homes are currently restored under the aegis of the Livingston County Historical Society.
+All three of these homes are open to the public by appointment or on specified days during the year.
 Contact the Pontiac Tourism Office for additional information - (815) 844-5847.

 The Jones House - 1857